trevormil/bitbadges-docs/for-developers/getting-started.md

 ## **Building a frontend?**

 Use the quickstart code as a starting point and/or reference.
 See demos [here](https://blockin-quickstart.vercel.app/) and [here](https://blockin-quickstart-5gxg.vercel.app/).
-Feel free to reuse any UI components from the official frontend as well.
+Feel free to reach out for code for any of the components we use in the frontend.

 ## **Need additional functionality?**